asd854026/2026-Spring-Stat2-Cycle3/README.md

 ------------------------------------------------------------------------------------------------

-Additional EDA: **Do students who felt sad or hopeless show stronger clustering of substance-related health-risk behaviors?**
+Additional EDA: **Do Sad/Hopeless students show stronger clustering of substance-related health-risk behaviors?**

 Note: In this extension, clustering means that multiple substance-related health-risk behaviors are reported by the same student.
 The three behaviors are current cigarette use, current alcohol use, and current marijuana use.